 In 1795, Napoleon used his influence to help Lucien get appointed commissary of war to the army of the Rhine under the talented General Jean Victor Marie Moreau.
 (Moreau proved helpful to Napoleon when he overthrew the Directory, but later Napoleon viewed Moreau as a rival, and he was banished to the United States.)
 Christine accompanied Lucien to his new headquarters.
 There Lucien’s performance was not the best.
 He was uninterested in a military career, frequently gave rousing speeches, and caused fights with anyone whose opinion differed from his.
 However, his behavior was overlooked because of his relationship with various generals.

-In 1797, Lucien turned twenty-two.
+In 1797, Napoleon’s brother Lucien Bonaparte turned twenty-two.
 The French writer Laure Junot described him at that time in the following manner.